Thomas W. Miller: Later life and death

 At this point, Miller moved to Reno, Nevada, where he spent the rest of his life.
-There he became the founder of Nevada State parks system and served as chairman of the Nevada State Park Commission in 1935, 1936, from 1953 to 1959, and from 1967 to 1973.
-He also continued his activity in veteran's affairs as staff field representative of the United States Veterans' Employment Service from 1945 until 1957.
-He died in Reno, Nevada on May 5, 1973, and was buried in the Masonic Memorial Gardens in Reno.
+There he founded the Nevada state parks system and served as chairman of the Nevada State Park Commission in 1935 and 1936, from 1953 to 1959, and from 1967 to 1973.
+He also continued his activity in veterans affairs as staff field representative of the United States Veterans Employment Service from 1945 until 1957.
+He died in Reno on May 5, 1973, and was buried in the Masonic Memorial Gardens.

 Personal life

-His nephew, Clement W. Miller was a U.S. Representative from California from 1959 until 1962.
+His nephew, Clement W. Miller, was a U.S. Representative from California from 1959 until 1962.

 Almanac

 Elections are held the first Tuesday after November 1.
 U.S. Representatives took office March 4 and have a two-year term.